by Prof. A.W. Peet with assistance from Dr. Ian Jardine.

-One frustration that pops up sometimes is when a student or postdoc repeatedly refuses to do work I have requested without any explanation.
+One frustration that pops up sometimes is when a supervisee repeatedly does not do work I have requested, without any explanation.
 That creates problems with general planning, so is not recommended as a strategy.
-If a request I have made feels unreasonable, do not pretend to forget about it, hoping that it will go away; that would be unprofessional.
+If a request I have made feels unreasonable, please do not pretend to forget about it, hoping that it will magically go away.
 If I asked for the work to be done, I had a good reason for asking: I do not ask lightly for any task that I set a junior colleague.
 Instead, try explaining to me why you found the request unreasonable, to enable us to start negotiating a compromise.
-No request I make of anyone is ever absolute: there is always wiggle room for negotiation and compromise.
+No request I make of anyone is ever absolute: there is always wiggle room for negotiation and compromise!

 These are just a sample of general frustrations I have encountered over the years between colleagues.
 You and I are likely to have our own set of frustrations, as is true for all teams.
 Some of these may be removed by having an open and understanding conversation.
 It is important to do this emotional labour, otherwise we cannot expect things to improve.